 In the fourth grade, students may elect to participate in the Instrumental Lessons Program for Band or Orchestra.
 Small Group Lessons are scheduled during the class day on a weekly basis.
 Students who elect instruments will also participate in either Band or Orchestra, based on instrument choice.
 These ensembles meet before school.

 Students create, perform and respond to music within the music classroom focusing on development of life long appreciation and understanding of music.
 Classroom vocal technique focuses on independent pitch, rhythm and interpretive accuracy.
 Compositional and improvisational techniques are explored.
-Our American musical heritage will be studied through various forms of American Music as well as explored through contexts of immigration.
+Students will explore various genres of music and will identify characteristics and types of musical ensembles.

 Students will participate in a grade five Chorus experience.
 This year, Chorus focuses on development of a blended sound and part singing.
 Vocal health and proper singing techniques are reinforced in this 35 minute ensemble class.
 In fifth grade, students may continue with, or elect to participate in the Instrumental Lessons Program for Band or Orchestra.
 Lessons meet on a rotational basis during the class day and band and orchestra ensembles meet before school.

 All students participate in a weekly general music class for one full class period.
-Students will learn to appreciate music from different historical periods, genres, cultures and geographical locations.
-They will learn to compare, analyze, and describe styles of music.
-Students will be able to define the elements of music, learn basic piano skills and will develop a composition project, utilizing the GarageBand app on their iPad.
+Students will discover music from different historical periods, genres, cultures and geographical locations.
+They will learn to compare, analyze and describe styles of music.
+Students will be able to define the elements of music, learn basic piano skills and will develop a culminating composition project that utilizes the GarageBand app on their iPad.

-Students may audition for jazz band, which meets after school once a week.
-Students who are selected to play in the jazz band explore musical styles such as swing, ballads, blues, Latin and rock.
+Students may audition for the Jazz band, which meets after school once a week on Wednesdays.
+Jazz band students are able to perform independently on their instrument.
+Students who are selected to play in the jazz band explore musical styles such as swing, ballads, blues, latin and rock.
 The beginning skills of improvisation are also taught in this ensemble setting.
-Jazz band students are able to perform independently on their instrument and are available for all band instruments plus Piano, Guitar, Bass and Drum Set.
+Any student participating in the band program is eligible to audition for jazz band.
+Additionally, any 6th grade student who independently plays guitar, electric bass, drum set, and piano may audition for the group.
 The Gideon Welles Jazz Band performs for the winter and spring concerts.

-Students who wish to sing may elect chorus during the class day.
-Chorus meets once a week during the scheduled rehearsal period.
-Students may elect both chorus and band, or chorus and orchestra without schedule conflict.
-Students perform grade-level appropriate songs for winter and spring performances.
-Instruction includes work on ensemble, balance, harmony, blend, diction, expression and note reading accuracy.
+Students who wish to sing may elect Chorus during the school day.
+Chorus meets once a week during the scheduled WIN period and students may elect both chorus and band, or chorus and orchestra.
+Students perform grade level appropriate songs for winter and spring performances.
+Instruction includes work on ensemble balance, harmony, blend, diction, expression and note reading accuracy.